Written by Vedika Pathania, a second-year student.

 Can the same situation occur in other parts of the world?

-According to climate scientists, more nations are expected to face climate-related food insecurity because Madagascar is not the only country experiencing severe a long period of very low rainfall, leading to a shortage of...
-More.
-According to the United Nations’ Food and Agriculture Organization, between 720 million and 811 million people would be hungry by 2020, owing in part to the pandemic’s economic and supply chain Results or effects, mostly in Asia, Africa, and Latin America. a long period of very low rainfall, leading to a shortage of...
-More in southern Angola is also causing Angolans to migrate to Namibia in quest of food.
+According to climate scientists, more nations are expected to face climate-related food insecurity because Madagascar is not the only country experiencing severe drought.
+According to the United Nations’ Food and Agriculture Organization, between 720 million and 811 million people would be hungry by 2020, owing in part to the pandemic’s economic and supply chain consequences, mostly in Asia, Africa, and Latin America.
+Drought in southern Angola is also causing Angolans to migrate to Namibia in quest of food.
 The Democratic Republic of Congo and West Africa’s Sahel area are also in danger.

 Is there a solution?